INSIDE: How to put together a summer capsule wardrobe that will save you time, money, and space in your closet!

 - Top Ten Thrift Store Tips

 This is a sponsored conversation written by me on behalf of Savers.
-The opinions and text are all mine.
+The opinions and text are all my own.

 Thanks so much for reading!
 Good luck in the drawing!